meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-building-blocks.md

 }
 ```

 However this code cannot run on the meshStack Terraform runner for clear reasons.
-The runner starts from a fresh environment and does not have any preconfigured AWS profiles.
+The runner starts from a fresh environment and does not have any pre configured AWS profiles.

 More optimal solution would be to rely on environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 In that case the Terraform configuration for AWS provider could look like: